-Figures from the European Heat Pump Association indicate the UK was at the bottom of the list for domestic heat pump installations during 2021, with France, Italy and Germany taking the top spots.
+The European Heat Pump Association figures indicate the UK was at the bottom of the list for domestic installs of heat pumps during 2021, with France, Italy and Germany taking the top spots.

 In 2021 heat pump sales grew by 34% across Europe – an all-time high and great news for decarbonising our planet.
 However, although heat pumps are essential in meeting the UK’s government 2050 net zero targets, growth here was significantly lower.

 A total of 42,779 air/water heat pumps were installed in the UK last year, far below what the independent Climate Change Committee suggests in The Sixth Carbon Budget ‘The UK’s path to Net Zero report’, which says that 27.2 million homes need to have a heat pump by 2050 to help meet net-zero targets.
 That equates to nearly 970,000 heat pumps installed each year from 2022, far removed from the current installation rate and more than the Government’s 10-point plan target of 600,000 heat pumps per year by 2030.